 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Having a dog gives you a sense of connection to other dog people within your community — but not all dog-walkers have the same goal, whether it’s to make friends or just to allow dogs to do their business and be done.
-If you use dog walking for socialization but keep finding yourself curbed by others, you may be committing a canine etiquette faux pas.
+Having a dog gives you a sense of connection to other dog people in your community, but not all pet-parent passers by have the same goal — whether it’s to make friends along the way or just let their dog do their business and rush home.
+If dog walking is a social activity for you but less-than-enthusiastic neighbors are curbing your enthusiasm, you may be committing a canine etiquette faux pas.
 Everyone walks their dogs in their own ways for their own reasons, and following these ground rules will help you stay on good terms with your neighbors and fellow dog owners.

 This is a cardinal rule.
 If you are not in an off-leash area, such as a dog park, you should always have your dog on a leash during your walk.
 While your dog may have excellent recall, there’s no telling what might trigger them to bolt or involve them in a contentious situation with either another dog or a person.
 At the end of the day, not everyone wants to be approached by your dog, no matter how cute they are.
 Keeping them on leash is an easy way to maintain peace.
 (Recall training is best done in a contained area such as your backyard or a dog park, places that offer space without the risk of cars, joggers, or evil mailmen.)